 This article will dive into the critical considerations of each option to help you make the right choice for your home.

 Evaluate Your Existing Home

 First things first.
 You’ll need to consider how the new space is going to be used.
 To do that, discuss what isn’t working in your existing home.
 Are the bedrooms too small?
 Do you need an additional bedroom?
 Do your children have no place to play?
 Does the shared bathroom lead to people running late in the morning?
 Is your home too small to have friends and family over?
 Do you feel like your home is bursting at the seams?
 Do you need a home office?
 The list goes on and on.
-Once you’ve discussed your needs with your design build remodeler, together you can come up with a plan to enhance your home.
+Once you’ve discussed your needs with your design-build remodeler, you can come up with a plan to enhance your home together.

-- If you have a small lot, building up will not impact your lot lines.
-Towns have zoning restrictions only allowing a certain percentage of the land to be developed, which you will not have to worry about if you choose to build up.
+If you have a small lot, building up will not impact your lot lines.
+Towns have zoning restrictions that only allow a certain percentage of the land to be developed, which you will not have to worry about if you choose to build up.

-- Building out will require a new foundation to be poured.
-Typically we recommend adding a crawl or a basement at this time, as opposed to just a concrete slab.
+Building out will require a new foundation to be poured.
+Typically, we recommend adding a crawl or a basement at this time, as opposed to just a concrete slab.
 If you’re looking to add some extra storage as a part of your addition, this can be just the right time for it.
-You can also choose to have your new crawl space or basement connect to an existing lower level space.
+You can also choose to have your new crawl space or basement connected to an existing lower-level space.

 Depending on how much space you plan to add on, you may be able to cantilever your addition.
 Cantilevering the space means extending out the floor joists further than the existing home, allowing you to build an addition out.
 This model can be more economical than a typical foundation-style addition.